davidepatti/ultraviolet/tools/dse/README.md

 The Run DSE screen does not replace existing output directories unless replacement is explicitly enabled and confirmed.
 Long runs continue in the background; the page polls status and streams runner output.

 In the JSON creator, choosing a file from `Load DSE JSON` loads that JSON immediately.
 Choosing a destination from `Save DSE JSON` saves the current editor contents immediately.
-The experiments section is graphical: select which experiment recipes to include, choose their balance setup and report outputs, and edit command parameters in form fields.
+The experiments section is graphical: select which experiment recipes to include, choose their balance setup and report outputs, and edit command parameters in command-specific form sections.
+Major sections, experiment rows, parameter categories, and command blocks start collapsed; expand only the parts you need.
 Use `Refresh Preview` to update the resulting JSON preview and configuration count after changing parameter or experiment selections.

 The parameter editor treats each field as a comma-separated list of DSE alternatives: